Hypoallergenic Products

 Of course, this is VERY difficult to find in my experience.
 Many of these type of products work terribly, however I have finally found ONE brand that works really well.

-• If your skin tends to break out very easily or to get very irritated when you try a new hypoallergenic skin care product or hypoallergenic shampoo, then it is best to go slowly!
+• If your skin tends to break out very easily or to get very irritated when you try a new sensitive skin care product or shampoo, then it is best to go slowly!

 Before you go ahead and apply a new skin care product to your face, test it behind your ear or on the inside of your forearm for a few days.